Our privacy and security policy

-- Send you information, when you ask us to or where the law says we must
+- send you information if you agree for us to or where the law says we can

-- Analyse the use of this site so we can make it better and easier to use
+- analyse the use of this site and the app so we can make it better and easier to use

-- Do market research and surveys, if you agree to do them.
+- do market research and feedback surveys, if you agree to do them

 - Public Records Act 1973